vmchale/ats-codecount/README.md

     estimate: 1.145262 ms
 ```

-As can be seen, bytecount achieves acceptable (though not particularly
+As can be seen, bytecount achieves acceptable performance; these
-impressive) performance; these benchmarks were performed on x86\_64.
+benchmarks were performed on x86\_64.